Results from the 2021-2022 COACHE Survey & Focus Groups

 Some recurring areas of concern included work/life balance and R1 transition issues.
 The Steering Committee recommends:

-- Improving equity in assignment, recognition, and evaluation of work, including service, particularly for NTT and URM faculty.
+- Improving equity in assignment, recognition, and evaluation of work, including service, particularly for professional and URM faculty.

-- Identifying opportunities for workload flexibility as the university adjusts to R1 status.
-NTT faculty in particular noted that they are experiencing larger class sizes and increased service loads during this transition.
+- Identifying opportunities for workload flexibility as the university adjusts to R1 status. professional faculty in particular noted that they are experiencing larger class sizes and increased service loads during this transition.

 RESOURCE #1: Faculty Success and CLASS will host workload equity workshops for academic leaders and faculty.